dongbiao321/MCMBNN-for-CentAMC-and-DecentAMC/readme.md

 # 1.Simulation Details

-This network is implemented in Keras, and the environment setting is:
+This work is implemented in Keras, and the environment setting is:

 ```bash
 tensorflow-gpu=1.10.0